-If the target is initiating a NOP-In without wanting to receive a corresponding NOP-Out, this field MUST hold the reserved value of 0xfffffff.
+If the target is initiating a NOP-In without wanting to receive a corresponding NOP-Out, this field MUST hold the reserved value of 0xffffffff.

 The StatSN field will contain always the next StatSN.
-However, when the Initiator Task Tag is set to 0xffffffff StatSN for the connection is not advanced.
+However, when the Initiator Task Tag is set to 0xffffffff StatSN for the connection is not advanced after this PDU is sent.